cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-resource-group.md

 :   Specify cores as a comma-separated list of single core numbers or core number intervals.
 Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
 You must enclose the full core configuration in single quotes.
 For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

-:   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.
+:   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Cloudberry Database cluster.

 MEMORY_LIMIT integer
 :   The maximum available memory, in MB, to reserve for this resource group.
 This value determines the total amount of memory that all worker processes within a resource group can consume on a segment host during query execution.